-Hobart makes a kit with a fixed regulator/flowmeter designed for Hobart mig welders but it can be made to work on most any 115 volt mig that is made to use with shielding gas.
+Hobart once made a kit with a fixed regulator/flowmeter designed for Hobart mig welders but it could be made to work on most any 115 volt mig that is made to use with shielding gas.

 What that means is a portable mig welder with co2 gas shielding.

 So how long can you weld with a tiny paintball co2 bottle?